 Skip to Content

-MDes students are expected to produce innovative and responsive design work that is thoroughly grounded in research methodologies and expertly realised.
-The programme facilitates design projects that make a significant contribution to research-driven innovation and support sustainable economic growth.
+In the Master of Design, you’ll produce innovative and responsive design work that is thoroughly grounded in design research methodologies and expertly realised.
+The programme facilitates thesis projects that make a significant contribution to society, industry, and the environment, and that support sustainable economic growth.

 The Master of Design (MDes) is an advanced research qualification in design.